Pyramid Vritra: 2019-2022: Wilma Vritra, FEMME and SONAR

-2024-Onwards: 72Demons, Parka, Howl, future retirement
+2024-Onwards: 72Demons and Parrka

 In 2022, Williams hosted community freestyle competitions on their personal Discord server.
 For the contests, Williams created a number of instrumental tracks for participants under a new alias "72DEMONS".
 These instrumental tracks would later comprise two minor Extended Plays; "Fitness P1" and "Fitness P2" respectively.
 The alias would remain largely secondary to the familiar "VRITRA" pseudonym, until February 2024, with the release of the Extended Play single "NOTHING MATTERS".
 The single served as the beginning of Williams' replacement of "72DEMONS" as their primary stage name.

-In February of 2024, Williams released their eighth studio album “AMBER”.
+In February of 2024, Williams released their eighth studio album “AMBER,” which they previously previewed in 2021.
 Released under Bad Taste records, the 9 track project featured production from Williams themself, Deleano Gipson, ELWD, Wilma Archer, and Big Flowers.
-This was announced as the final release under the “VRITRA” name.

 On October 25th of 2024, Williams would go on to release their first full length project as "72DEMONS", entitled "TRICK THE DEVIL" under Blössom records.
 The album was preceded by the singles "Blu Ray", "Destroi", "Near2Me" and "Gema Ur a Pearl".
 The final single was released alongside a remix by rapper and alternative rock artist, Paris From Tokyo.
 The project featured a more alternative punk-rock centered sound than Williams' previous works, while maintaining their experimental production style.

-In April 2025, Williams created a side project "Parka" for a video series called "Find A Place.
-Make A Song".
-The series entails Williams creating a song using found sounds and field recordings from a specified outdoor setting.
-Williams also released the project's songs on Bandcamp.
+In April 2025, Williams launched a new persona, "Parka," to accompany a video series creating songs from found sounds and field recordings called "Find A Place.
+Make A Song," as well as a series of short form videos remixing songs made by other artists.

-On November 11, 2025, their 34th birthday, Williams announced 2 projects: a complication of beats made from 2010-2015 entitled Odyssey, and a tenth and final studio album, entitled Howl.
+On November 11, 2025, their 34th birthday, Williams announced 2 projects: a complication of beats made from 2010-2015 entitled Odyssey, and a project entitled Husk..
+Odyssey released on November 26, while Husk released on January 13.
+Williams said Husk is intended to be the final project under the VRITRA alias, with Odyssey serving as a tribute to their previous work.

+In 2026, Williams announced the formal retirement of VRITRA as a stage name, with the exception of collaborative Wilma Vritra releases, now only referring to themselves as "Parrka" (stylized with an additional 'r') for music and other creative releases.
+"VRITRA was a concept, a character created by Hal Williams ...
+9 albums later, that saga came to a conclusion with 'Husk'," Williams said.